nirjan-dev/rosetide/PRD.md

 #### Analysis Flow
 1. Navigate to the "History" or "Calendar" tab.
-2. See cycle history and patterns in the preferred view.
+2. See period history and patterns in the preferred view.
 3. Log a past period via the dedicated button.
-4. Delete a specific cycle from the history list.
+4. Delete a specific period from the history list.
 5. View predictions for the next period.

 ### Performance Requirements